fung2682/fung2682/README.md

 - 👋 Hi, I’m @Jeffrey Fung
 - 👀 I’m interested in software engineering, game development (C++, Python).
+- 💡 Experience in Python, C++, C, Java.
+Knowledge of SQL.
 - 🌱 I’m currently studying Computer Science at The University of Hong Kong.
 - 📫 How to reach me: fung2682@gmail.com